 Ultimately, a golden hour shoot can transform architectural photography, turning ordinary structures into captivating images.

-2. Reflections in Glass
+2. Reflections in glass facades

 Reflections in glass offer unique opportunities in architectural photography.
 They can enhance compositions by mirroring surrounding elements, such as cityscapes or landscapes.